mrcode86/SimpleQueue.NET/SimpleQueue.Test/Readme.md

 ## Running the Tests
 You can run the tests using the .NET CLI or Visual Studio.

-To run the tests using the .NET CLI, navigate to the `Queue.Tests` directory and run the following command:
+To run the tests using the .NET CLI, navigate to the `SimpleQueue.Tests` directory and run the following command:

 ```sh
 dotnet test